 Historically, our capital requirements have principally been for establishing offshore operations facilities in India and acquisitions.
 We expect this to continue for the foreseeable future.
 We have financed our operations primarily through sales of equity and some debt securities and, more recently, through cash flows from operations.
 In connection with the 2002 Acquisition in December 2002, we sold promissory notes, preferred stock and common stock to a group of our stockholders and certain members of our management for an aggregate of \$10.1 million.
-In July 2004, we issued and sold 526,316 shares of our Series A common stock (1,052,632 shares of our common stock after giving effect to the Share Conversion) to our client, Norwich Union, for an aggregate purchase price in cash of \$12.5 million.
-At June 30, 2006, we had \$24.3 million in cash and cash equivalents on hand.
+In July 2004, we issued and sold 526,316 shares of our Series A common stock (shares of our common stock after giving effect to the Share Conversion) to our client, Norwich Union, for an aggregate purchase price in cash of \$12.5 million.
+At March 31, 2006, we had \$23.1 million in cash and cash equivalents on hand.

 Generally, factors that affect our earnings-for example, pricing, volume of services, costs and productivity-affect our cash flows provided by operations similarly.
 However, while management of working capital, including timing of collections and payments, affects operating results only indirectly, the impact on working capital and cash flows provided by operating activities can be significant.
-In the first six months of 2006, cash flows from operating activities decreased to \$2.7 million compared to \$4.4 million for the first six months of 2005.
-This decrease is predominantly due to an increase in accounts receivable as a result of the timing of customer payments, an increase in deferred taxes and a decrease in deferred revenue in the first six months of 2006.
-This increase was offset by a decrease in accounts payable and accrued expenses due to the timing of payments to our vendors and prepaid expenses.
+In the first three months of 2006, cash flows from operating activities decreased to \$0.3 million compared to \$1.0 million for the first three months of 2005.
+This decrease is predominantly due to an increase in accounts receivable as a result of the timing of customer payments and an increase in deferred taxes in the first three months of 2006.
+This increase was offset by a decrease in accounts payable due to the timing of payments to our vendors and prepaid expenses.
 Cash flows provided by operating activities increased to \$13.1 million for 2005 compared to \$9.9 million for 2004 due to several factors.
 Net income increased in 2005 by \$1.6 million due to continued growth in our business.
 In addition, increases in our deferred tax assets and accounts receivable in 2005 were offset by an increase in our deferred revenue as a result of a revenue advance from Norwich Union and increased depreciation expenses resulting from capital investments made in 2004.
 Cash flows provided by operating activities increased to \$9.9 million for 2004 compared to cash used in operating activities of approximately \$1.9 million for 2003 due to several factors.
 Net income increased to \$5.4 million for 2004 compared to a net loss of \$0.8 million for 2003 as a result of higher business volumes and better utilization of committed resources.
 In addition, cash flows for 2004 increased on account of revenue advances received from Norwich Union during the year.
-Our 2004 cash flows were also affected by an increase, when compared to 2003, in accounts receivable, prepaid expenses and other current assets of
+Our 2004 cash flows were also affected by an increase, when compared to 2003, in accounts receivable, prepaid expenses and other current assets of \$3.5 million due to higher business volumes du